igor47/blog/_posts/2010-09-07-get-started-right-with-rvm.md

 By default, your default interpreter is the system Ruby provided by your operating system, for instance in OS X this is `MRI Ruby 1.8.7`.
-You want to set this to a Ruby mantained by RVM to make use of all RVM's features:
+You want to set this to a Ruby maintained by RVM to make use of all RVM's features:

 {% highlight bash %}
 $ rvm --default 1.9.3